Last Updated on January 1, 2023

 - Weight

 It has Maxxis’ proprietary EXO dual compound that improves durability on technical trails.
-It’s already tubeless-ready as well, so no need to worry about flats.
-This is a folding tire which makes it lightweight.
-You can also put a maximum of 60 TPI on both tires.
+It’s also tubeless-ready, so there’s no need to worry about flats.

 The Aggressor is like Maxxis’ DHF and DHR II tires.
 But these are lighter and more trail and road-oriented.
 It also has Maxxis’ 3C triple compound rubber that gives maximum grip on dry and muddy trails.